-My authorial name is D.K.
+My name is D.K.
 Hundt, but you can call me Deb.
-I’ve lived in Northern California my whole life, started reading Stephen King books at the age of ten, and have been hooked on horror ever since.
+I’ve lived in California my whole life, started reading Stephen King books at the age of ten, and have been hooked on horror ever since.

-As a shy, overweight, pimply-faced, braces wearing teenager in the 80s, I had a solid dozen never to be finished WIP to call my own.
+As a shy, overweight, pimply-faced, braces-wearing teenager in the 80s, I had a solid dozen never to be finished WIP to call my own.

-I was waiting for the day when the great King of horror himself, in spirit form, would whisper sweet inspiration in the ear of my writing muse, thus prompting me to crank out hundreds of award-winning novels.
+I was waiting for the day when the great King of Horror himself, in spirit form, would whisper sweet inspiration in the ear of my writing muse, thus prompting me to crank out hundreds of award-winning novels.

-Yeah.
-That never happened.
+Yeah, that never happened.
 But I wasn’t ready to give up.

 Immediately my ears perked up, and I eagerly began probing my grandmother for information.
 Writer?
 Where does he live?
 Do you think he would mind if I wrote to him?